apache/arrow/docs/source/format/StatisticsSchema.rst

        ``int64`` distinct count statistic and a ``float64`` average byte width statistic.
 See the description of each statistic below.

-       We don't standardize field names for the dense union because we can access to proper field by type code not name.
+       Dense union has name for each field but we don't standardize field names for the dense union because we can access to proper field by type code not name.
 So we can use any valid name for fields.